parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Perm.StratType  "Bottom"

-This key specifies the low cutoff value for truncating the generated field for the named geometry, *geometry_name*, when either the NormalTruncated or LogTruncated values are chosen.
-Example Useage:
+*double* **Geom.\ *geometry_name*.Perm.LowCutoff** no default This key specifies the low cutoff value for truncating the generated field for the named geometry, *geometry_name*, when either the NormalTruncated or LogTruncated values are chosen.

 .. container:: list